SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_12.md

 Π <sub>(cid, name)</sub> σ <sub>(pid='45')</sub> Ύ <sub>(product,count(pid)>1)</sub> (product ⨝ line_item ⨝ orders)

 (d) Find all dealers who offer a mainboard, but have not yet sold one.
+## Question 6

+Formulate each of the following queries in tuple as well as domain calculus:

+(a) The names of all customers.
+(b) Orders from customer Meier.
+(c) Which dealers offer Cat5 cables?
+(d) Which customers (name) have not placed orders?